nickpaolino/my-giphy-web-091817/README.md

 ### How to do fetch request to the Giphy API?

-If you dont feel the need to read this instructions you can get the documentation [here](https://developers.giphy.com/docs/).
-Clik on **Code Examples** on your left hand side.
+If you dont feel the need to read these instructions you can get the documentation [here](https://developers.giphy.com/docs/); click on **Code Examples** on your left hand side.

-* First store your api key in a variable, along with the url.
-We do this because we will reuse it for the **search** & **trending**.
+* First store your api key in a variable, as well as with the url.
+We do this because we will use it for **search** & **trending**.

 ```
 const KEY = "SOME-API-KEY";